wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 ### Configuration key prefix

 By default, all secret values will be added to the configuration root.
-To prevent collisions with other configuration, or to group secret values, it is possible to specify configuration key prefix as follows:
+To prevent collisions with other configuration keys, or to group secret values for further binding, it is possible to specify configuration key prefix as follows:

 ```csharp
 builder.Configuration.AddSecretsManager(